MohosinMiah/PHP/README.md

-# PHP Fundamentals , Topic with example
+# PHP Fundamentals.Topic basic part of PHP such as DATA Type ,Namespace,SQL and etc.